dansmyers/ProgrammingWithAI/Activities/2-Image_Filters.md

 *Modify the program to create hazy, soft, lush nostalgic filter.
 Add soft blur, as if viewing a memory that's a little out of focus, and make the image slightly washed out and desaturated.
 The goal is to remove anything harsh or discordant from the image and create a relaxing effect in the viewer.*

 (You can experiment with this one if you want, but make up your own example.)

-Log the conversation that you have with the AI along with your assessment of each version of the filter.